Only you can know if you need a dog bite lawyer. However, hiring an attorney to assist you with your dog bite injury claim has many benefits.

 - Eye injuries

-Your attorney can help you gather evidence, such as medical bills, that proves the extent of your injuries and the medical care that those injuries required.
+Your attorney can help you gather evidence, such as medical bills, that proves the extent of your injuries and the medical care those injuries required.
 Your attorney may also consult doctors, plastic surgeons, or other medical professionals to collect expert opinions about the nature of your injuries.

 Psychological Harm May Be as Severe as Physical Injuries